Best Crypto Tax Software for Beginners

 Do these tools work outside the US?

 Koinly has the best international support, covering 20+ countries including the UK, Australia, Canada, Germany, and more.
-TaxBit is primarily US-focused.
+ZenLedger and CoinLedger are primarily US-focused.
 Always check that your country is supported before signing up.